sveltia/sveltia-cms/README.md

 - Provides a smoother user experience in the Content Editor:
   - A local backup of an entry draft is automatically created without interruption by a confirmation dialog, which annoys users and can cause a page navigation problem if dismissed[^106].
 The backup can then be reliably restored without unexpected overwriting[^85].
   - Click once (the Save button) instead of twice (Publish > Publish now) to save an entry.
   - The editor closes automatically when an entry is saved.
-This behaviour can be changed in Settings.
+This behaviour can be changed in the application settings.
 - Uploading files can be done with drag and drop[^20].
 - You can upload multiple files at once to the Asset Library[^5].
 - You can delete multiple entries and assets at once.